The Vital Role of Nutrition in the Growth and Treatment of Cancer

 Industrially manufactured substances such as artificial sweeteners or nitrites used as food additives can also be carcinogens.

 Others are simply substances absorbed into food through the air or water or microorganisms that can grow in them.
-Is the case with Aflatoxin B1, produced by fungi that grow where corn, peanuts, etc., are stored.
+This is the case with Aflatoxin B1, produced by fungi that grow where corn, peanuts, etc., are stored.

 Finally, some carcinogens are natural products that occur naturally in food.
 Some examples are alcohol; methylxanthines (caffeine, theobromine) from coffee, tea, cola and cocoa; phorbol esters in herbal teas; spinach nitrates; fungal hydrazines; safrole in saffron and black pepper; and potato alkaloids.